Rock paper scissors: USARPS tournaments

 USA Rock Paper Scissors League is sponsored by Bud Light.
 Leo Bryan Pacis was the first commissioner of the USARPS.
 Cody Louis Brown was elected as the second commissioner of the USARPS in 2014.
+He resigned in 2025, and was replaced by J. Juelis by popular vote.

 In April 2006, the inaugural USARPS Championship was held in Las Vegas.
 Following months of regional qualifying tournaments held across the US, 257 players were flown to Las Vegas for a single-elimination tournament at the House of Blues where the winner received $50,000.
 The tournament was shown on the A&E Network on 12 June 2006.

 The $50,000 2007 USARPS Tournament took place at the Las Vegas Mandalay Bay in May 2007.

 In 2008, Sean "Wicked Fingers" Sears beat 300 other contestants and walked out of the Mandalay Bay Hotel and Casino with $50,000 after defeating Julie "Bulldog" Crossley in the finals.

 The inaugural Budweiser International Rock, Paper, Scissors Federation Championship was held in Beijing, China after the close of the 2008 Summer Olympics at Club Bud.
 A Belfast man won the competition.